 Adults often dismiss the impact of domestic violence or abuse on children.
 The truth is the impact is significant and the younger the child, the greater the impact.

-Have you noticed that your children have begun to display any of the following behaviour?
+Have you noticed that your children have begun to display any of the following behaviours?

 Violent/abusive behaviour towards your partner will also take its toll on you and may well lead to depression, anxiety and high levels of stress.
 So your short-term need to be in control or vent your anger or rage will have long-term repercussions for you as well as your partner and children.